-- The Thorning structure consists of a broad, relatively shallow anticline, connected to the regional aquifer to the south by shallow saddles, but bounded to the north by deep rim synclines. - There are no wells in the immediate vicinity of the structure, but those within 50 km, such as Kvols-1, show a low net-to-gross system with 30 - 40m net sand and porosities in the region of 20%. - Simulation shows that the capacity of the structure is limited by the relatively poor aguifer quality and constrained access to the wider aguifer with long-term injection rates of 1.1 Mtpa. - A second injection well adds some additional injection capacity as well as redundancy and the base case assumes 2 wells.
+- The Thorning structure consists of a broad, relatively shallow anticline, connected to the regional aquifer to the south by shallow saddles, but bounded to the north by deep rim synclines. - There are no wells in the immediate vicinity of the structure, but those within 50 km, such as Kvols-1, show a low net-to-gross system with 30 - 40m net sand and porosities in the region of 20%. - Simulation shows that the capacity of the structure is limited by the aquifer quality which is expected to reduce northwards into the salt synclines.
+The base case maximum injection rates are simulated to be approximately 4 Mtpa, with 25-year injection capacity range of 50 - 200 Mt. - These base case rates are possible with two injection wells.